 St. Jerome's University is home to a vibrant worshipping community which includes students, staff, faculty and community members.
 All are welcome to join us for liturgies.

-We celebrate mass every Sunday in Notre Dame Chapel at 9:30 a.m. and 11:30 a.m. from September to May.
-Beginning on May 19th 2019 and throughout the summer we will be celebrating mass at 10:30 a.m.
-Our 7:00 p.m. student-led liturgy is celebrated from September to April; our final liturgy of the 2019 winter term will be held on March 31st 2019.
+We celebrate mass every Sunday in Notre Dame Chapel at 10:30 a.m. from September to May.
+Our 7:00 p.m. evening liturgy is celebrated from September to April.
+Our final liturgy of the 2019 fall term will be held on December 1, 2019.
 All are welcome to attend and participate in our services.

 As a community, we celebrate all the Christian holidays with special liturgies and opportunities for everyone to be involved.